acidstout/timetool/README.md

 The tolerance range should be very small in order to still have proper results.
 I guess, no one will care if you log in 2-3 minutes earlier than you actually arrive, because the same applies to when you leave (e.g. then 2-3 minutes will be substracted from the current time).

-But if you set a large tolerance range and/or modify the code to *add* time when you leave, you'll likely get into trouble with your boss. ;) Just keep that in mind.
+But if you set a large tolerance range, you'll likely get into trouble with your boss. ;) Just keep that in mind.

-Usage:
+## Usage

+Set your defaults in config.php file and then use the following:

 ```
 	$ttw = new TimeTool\Wrapper($username, $password);
 	if ($ttw) {